top of page

 & Career Exploration

-When it comes to making decisions about your future, choosing the right career path can be a daunting task.
+Choosing the right career path can be a daunting task.
 Unfortunately, many high schools lack the resources to support students in this area.
 It's critical to take the time to explore your interests and abilities before committing to higher education.

 Conversation bubbles with lightbulb between for ideas